-The woods, paths and trails that lead through The Irish National Heritage Park have been kept as close to their natural state as possible, kept in keeping with landscape as it would have been historically.
-Surfaces are therefore uneven and unpaved, though they are accessible to people with mobility issues.
-The installations and reconstructions themselves, however, are designed to reflect the actual experience of ancient and historical buildings as closely as possible.
-Care should be taken, when accessing some of the low dwellings, Ringfort stairways and steps.
+The woods, paths and trails that lead through The Irish National Heritage Park are maintained as close to their natural state as possible, in keeping with the landscape as it would have been historically.
+Surfaces are therefore uneven and unpaved in parts.
+The installations and reconstructions themselves, are designed to reflect the actual experience of ancient and historical buildings.
+Care should be taken when accessing some of the low dwellings, the Ringfort stairways and all steps.

 Think green.
 We like to ensure there’s parking here for everyone who needs it, so we ask people to think of the environment and consider their fellow visitors.
 If there are several of you coming, do consider sharing a car.
 You’ll reduce your carbon footprint and you’ll be leaving a parking space for others who might need it more.

-To maintain historic authenticity, paths throughout the park have been left unpaved.
+To maintain historic authenticity, some pathways throughout the park have been left unpaved.
 Due to uneven surfaces guests with mobility issues should take care.

 Service and assistance animals are welcome in the park, with appropriate leads, restraints or harnesses.
 Pet dogs are also welcome and water bowls are provided throughout the park.